Page updated 24/8/2022

 Shot in Ireland – Dublin – the former Clancy Barracks, Trinity College, Dublin Castle, Kilmainham Jail.
 Also in England – Manchester.

-The story is set in April 1889, six months since the last Jack the Ripper killing, and in Whitechapel, H Division is responsible for policing one and a quarter square miles of East London: a district with a population of 67,000 poor and dispossessed.
+April 1889: Six months since the last Jack the Ripper killing, and in Whitechapel, H Division is responsible for policing one and a quarter square miles of East London: a district with a population of 67,000 poor and dispossessed.
 The men of H Division had hunted the Ripper and failed to find him.
 When more women are murdered on the streets of Whitechapel, the police begin to wonder if the killer has returned.

-Frank Lawton, Denis O’Dea, Cyril Cusack, Noel Purcell, Maureen Connell, Jimmy O’Dea, Jack MacGowran, Michael Trubshawe, Donal Donnelly, Godfrey Quigley, Tyrone Power, Maureen Porter.
+Frank Lawton, Denis O’Dea, Cyril Cusack, Noel Purcell, Maureen Connell, Jimmy O’Dea, Jack MacGowran, Michael Trubshawe, Donal Donnelly, Godfrey Quigley, Tyrone Power, Maureen Porter, John Cowley.

 Director: John Ford.